Puthanvelikkara: Civic administration

 Puthenvelikkara belongs to North Paravoor block Panchayat.
 Puthenvelikkara comes under Vadakkekara circle and has a police station.

-Puthenvelikkara Census Town has total administration over 8,379 houses to which it supplies basic amenities like water and sewerage.
+Puthenvelikkara Census Town has a total administration over 8,379 houses to which it supplies basic amenities like water and sewerage.
 It is also authorised to build roads within Census Town limits and impose taxes on properties coming under its jurisdiction.

 Demographics

 According to the 2001 India census, Puthenvelikkara has a population of 32,213, consisting of 15,658 males and 16,555 females.
 Peaceful coexistence of Hindu and Christian communities makes this village a role model for the entire state.
-The village once had few Jewish families settled here, but none remain.
+The village once had a few Jewish families that had settled here, but none remain.
 Notably, there are no Muslims residing in this village.
-Population of Children with age of 0-6 is 3073 which is 9.21% of total population of Puthenvelikkara (CT).
-In Puthenvelikkara Census Town, Female Sex Ratio is of 1054 against state average of 1084.
-Moreover, Child Sex Ratio in Puthenvelikkara is around 904 compared to Kerala state average of 964.
-Literacy rate of Puthenvelikkara city is 94.87% higher than state average of 94.00%.
-In Puthenvelikkara, Male literacy is around 96.58% while female literacy rate is 93.28%.
+The population of children aged 0-6 is 3073, which is 9.21% of the total population of Puthenvelikkara (CT).
+In Puthenvelikkara Census Town, the female sex ratio is 1054 against the state average of 1084.
+Moreover, the child sex ratio in Puthenvelikkara is around 904 compared to the Kerala state average of 964.
+The literacy rate of Puthenvelikkara city is 94.87%, which is slightly higher than the state average of 94.00%.
+In Puthenvelikkara, male literacy is around 96.58%, while the female literacy rate is 93.28%.